bestfocus/Navigation/README.md

 2. Instructions for installing dependencies or downloading needed files for Windows are provided on https://github.com/udacity/deep-reinforcement-learning#dependencies.
 The process is summarized as follows:
   - 1. Download AnaConda3
-  - 2. Open the AnaConda Powershell Prompt to enter the following commands to create and activate a new env "drlnd":
+  - 2. Open the AnaConda Powershell Prompt to enter the following commands to create and activate a new env "drlnd" using an old Python version 3.6 required by this project:
     ```
     conda create --name drlnd python=3.6
     conda activate drlnd
     ```
-  - 3. In the new env "drlnd", run the following to install the old pytorch version for running Unity:
+  - 3. In the new env "drlnd", run the following to install the old PyTorch version for installing Unity provided by Udacity:
     ```
     conda install pytorch=0.4.0 -c pytorch
     git clone https://github.com/udacity/deep-reinforcement-learning.git